IDEAS & ADVICE

 How to care for your outdoor table

 Regularly wipe down the surface with a clean, damp cloth, paying close attention to nooks and crannies where leaf litter and dirt can build up.
-Bring it undercover where possible for the worst of the weather, and oil or stain the surface as recommended. freedom offers handy outdoor timber furniture care kits, designed to keep your table looking beautiful, as well as an automatic two-year furniture warranty.
-Click here to find out more about caring for your furniture.
+Bring it undercover where possible for the worst of the weather, and oil or stain the surface as recommended.
+Freedom offers handy outdoor timber furniture care kits, designed to keep your table looking beautiful, as well as an automatic two-year furniture warranty.